wevm/wagmi/docs/react/guides/sending-transactions.md

 :::

-## 8. Wire it up!
+### 8. Wire it up!

-Finally, we can wire up our Wallet Options and Account components to our application's entrypoint.
+Finally, we can wire up our Send Transaction component to our application's entrypoint.

 ::: code-group